malloydata/malloy/docs/_src/examples/malloy_by_example.md

 Malloy allows you to create nested subtable easily in query by declaring queries inside of queries.
 In the case below, the top level query groups by state.
 The nested query groups by facility type.
-This mechanism is really useful for undstanding data and creating complex data structures.
+This mechanism is really useful for understanding data and creating complex data structures.

 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": false, "size":"medium","source": "/inline/explore3.malloy"}